UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Basic-Python-Example/README.md

 sys.stdout.flush()

 # Did you pass variables into the script, e.g. using "python3 <script> [arg]"?
-print("\nChecking if any varibles have been passed to the script")
+print("\nChecking if any variables have been passed to the script")
 try:
     input_var = sys.argv[1]
 except IndexError: